paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-084-federal-employees-retirement-system.md

 ### Statutory Notes

-#### Applicability of Amendment
-For provisions relating to delayed applicability of amendment by Pub.
-L. 117–225, see Effective Date of 2022 Amendment note set out under [section 8336 of this title](./chapter-083-retirement.md#section-8336).

 #### Amendments
 2022—Subsec. (d).
 Pub.
 L. 117–225 designated existing provisions as par.
 (1), redesignated former pars.
 (1) and (2) as subpars.
 (A) and (B), respectively, of par.
 (1), and added par.
 (2).